tamtran4869/sql_challenge/Balanced_tree/solutions.md

 10.What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?

-Using 2 CROSS JOIN to make combination of any 3 products and counting.
-With any 3 products, there are 6 combinations (accounting the order).
-The first 6 rows are for all the same 3 products with same time of combinations, so we can take any one of them.
+Using 2 CROSS JOIN to make all combinations of any 3 products and counting.
+With any 3 products, there are 6 combinations (accounting for the ordering).
+The first 6 rows are for all the same 3 products with the same time of combinations so that we can take any one of them.

 ![image](https://user-images.githubusercontent.com/114192113/212571628-a01a4605-05a0-48ae-afc6-d58267a2d212.png)